hankbusintel/ImmigrationData_Spark_ETL_Pipeline/README.txt

 Create a DNS service for the database connection
 Build Restful API on top of the postgreSql database also ensure the API can be call be multiple users at the same time.

+**Execution Instructions**
+etl.py file is the main script which will read/load the data.
+Execute the etl.py files using python.exe.